 - The report is then handed to the organization's legal authorities.

 - The legal authority will then go through the report(s) and will press charges against the offensive in the court of law.

 - The forensic investigator will delete all the data once the entire case is closed.

 What is Incident Handling?

 Cybersecurity and forensics have another essential terminology that is often used in this field - incident handling.
-Computer security incidents are some real or suspected offensive events that are related to cybercrime and cybersecurity as well as computer networks.
-Forensics investigators or internal cybersecurity professionals are hired in organizations to handle such events and incidents, which are known as incident handlers.
+Computer security incidents are some real or suspected offensive events related to cybercrime and cybersecurity and computer networks.
+Forensics investigators or internal cybersecurity professionals are hired in organizations to handle such events and incidents, known as incident handlers.